-- Be prepared to leave the cadets by their 18th birthday;
+- Prepared to leave the cadets by their 18th birthday;

 - Live in Cleveland;

-- Be prepared to attend cadets one evening per week.
+- Prepared to attend cadets one evening per week.

-The programme welcomes applications from all communities and backgrounds including young people, who are at risk of social exclusion or involvement in crime.
+The programme welcomes applications from all communities and backgrounds including young people, who are at risk of social exclusion or becoming involved in crime.

-Each application is assessed on its own merits and low level offenders, for example, young people convicted of a one-off shoplifting offence or criminal damage, will be considered, Any history of sexual offences or serious violence will mean an application is withdrawn.
+Each application to the cadets is assessed on its own merits.
+Cadet leaders can consider applications from low level offenders such as young people convicted of a one-off shoplifting offence or criminal damage.
+A history of sexual offences or serious violence will mean an application must be withdrawn.

 How do you join?